-- · If the new version is a revision or a new point release - · How many local changes (if any) have been made
+- If the new version is a revision or a new point release - · How many local changes (if any) have been made

-3.13.1.
+3.14.1.
 Version Definitions

-Bugzilla displays the version you are using at the top of most pages you load.
-It will look something like '2.16.7' or '2.18rc3' or '2.19.1+'.
+Bugzilla displays the version you are using at the top of the home page index.cgi.
+It looks something like '2.20.3', '2.22.1' or '3.0rc1'.
 The first number in this series is the Major Version.
-This does not change very often (that is to say, almost never); Bugzilla was 1.x.x when it was first created, and went to 2.x.x when it was re-written in perl in Sept 1998.
-If/When the major version is changed to 3.x.x, it will signify a significant structural change and will be accompanied by much fanfare and many instructions on how to upgrade, including a revision to this page. :)
+This does not change very often; Bugzilla was 1.x.x when it was first created, and went to 2.x.x when it was re-written in perl in Sept 1998.
+The major version 3.x.x, released in early 2007, is pretty far from what the 2.x.x series looked like, both about its UI and its code.

 The second number in the version is called the 'minor number', and a release that changes the minor number is called a 'point release'.
-An even number in this position (2.14, 2.16, 2.18, 2.20, etc.) represents a stable version, while an odd number (2.17, 2.19, etc.) represents a development version.
+An even number in this position (2.18, 2.20, 2.22, 3.0, 3.2, etc.) represents a stable version, while an odd number (2.19, 2.21, 2.23, etc.) represents a development version.
 In the past, stable point releases were feature-based, coming when certain enhancements had been completed, or the Bugzilla development team felt that enough progress had been made overall.
 As of version 2.18, however, Bugzilla has moved to a time-based release schedule; current plans are to create a stable point release every 6 months or so after 2.18 is deployed.

 The third number in the Bugzilla version represents a bugfix version.
-Bugfix Revisions are normally released only to address security vulnerabilities; in the future, it is likely that the Bugzilla development team will back-port bugfixes in a new point release to the old point release for a limited period.
-Once enough of these bugfixes have accumulated (or a new security vulnerability is identified and closed), a bugfix release will be made.
-As an example, 2.16.6 was a bugfix release, and improved on 2.16.5.
+Bugfix Revisions are released only to address security vulnerabilities and, for a limited period, bug fixes.
+Once enough of these bugfixes have accumulated (or a new security vulnerability is identified and closed), a bugfix release is made.
+As an example, 2.20.3 was a bugfix release, and improved on 2.20.2.

 Note: When reading version numbers, everything separated by a point ('.') should be read as a single number.
 It is not the same as decimal.
-2.14 is newer than 2.8 because minor version 14 is greater than minor version 8.
-2.24.11 would be newer than 2.24.9 (because bugfix 11 is greater than bugfix 9.
+2.22 is newer than 2.8 because minor version 22 is greater than minor version 8.
+The now unsupported release 2.16.11 was newer than 2.16.9 (because bugfix 11 is greater than bugfix 9.
 This is confusing to some people who aren't used to dealing with software.